Custom Solution Development

 Same engineers from prototype to operate

 The team that designs your architecture is the team that builds it, and the team that builds it is the team that runs it after launch.
 The senior engineer who scopes the work is in the PRs on day 90.
-The people who know your domain stay close, and they hand off cleanly to your internal team, with code your team can read.
+The people who know your domain stay close, and they hand off cleanly, with code your team can read.

 What "built like products" means